Fleischrr/TEA-Tool/README.md

 # *Threat Exposure Analysis Tool* (TEA-Tool)

-*"Design and develop an automated tool that identifies and continuously monitors an organization’s external digital exposure, helping to strengthen cybersecurity efforts and reduce the risk of cyberattacks by providing timely insights to stakeholders."*
+*"Design and develop an automated tool that identifies and continuously monitors an organization’s external digital exposure, helping strengthen cybersecurity efforts and reduce the risk of cyberattacks by providing timely insights to stakeholders."*